vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 with the subject of supreme consciousness.
 25. The energy of emission (visarga) manifesting itself as individual cog

 nitions appears as the universe.
 She, that is, Sakti, is the cause, or the mother, of all sorts of gross words and sentences.
 In agamas it has two appellations; the one is called mātska and the other malini.
-The former is the seed (bija) and the latter is the recipient (yoni) of the seed.
+The former is the seed (bīja) and the latter is the recipient (yoni) of the seed.
 The one, when agitated, gives birth to diverse phonemes.
 All these phonemes, being the indicative sound, represent all thirty

 six principles (tattva), beginning with Siva and ending with the earth.
 26. In reality the number of cognitions is six.
 They are anuttara, iccha,